 Add chickpeas to a pot and fill it with plenty of water (same as the long soak method) and bring to a boil.
 Let the chick peas boil for 5 minutes and turn the heat off.
 Remove the pot from the heat and let the chick peas soak for 1 hour.
 Drain and rinse before cooking (directions are below).

 Cooking the Chickpeas After they Have Soaked

 Put the beans in a pot filled with plenty of water.
 For each cup of soaked chickpeas, add about 1 quart (4 cups) of water and a pinch of salt.
 Bring to a boil, lower to a simmer and cook for 60 minutes for al dente (the same consistency of canned chickpeas) or 90 minutes for a softer texture (if you’re making hummus or a soup).
 Drain and let cool to room temperature.

-About 2 weeks stored in the fridge, in an airtight glass or plastic container.
+- These roasted chickpeas will keep for about 2 weeks stored in the fridge in an airtight glass or plastic container.

 - Smacked cucumber with chili oil

 - Healthy granola bars

 Did you like this honey sriracha roasted chickpeas recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comment section below!Print

 A healthy, slightly spicy snack that pairs perfectly with a nice, cold beer.

 - Prep Time: 5 minutes